usharesoft/appcenter-docs/end-user/en/source/pages/templating/deploy-machine-image.rst

 Deploying a Machine Image
 --------------------------

-.. note:: Currently, only Linux machine images published on Amazon, OpenStack, Cloudstack and Microsoft Azure Resource Manager can be deployed from UForge.
-You cannot deploy a Windows based appliance.
+.. note:: Currently, Linux machine images published on Amazon, OpenStack, Cloudstack and Microsoft Azure Resource Manager can be deployed from UForge.
+For Windows based appliances deploy from UForge is supported only for the images published on Amazon.

 You can only deploy a machine image if you have AMP installed.
 For more information on installing AMP, refer to the official `Cloudsoft AMP documentation <https://docs.cloudsoft.io/>`_